Canada - Education

-GAC’s Minister of International Development and La Francophonie leads on policy development, with support from the Deputy Minister of International Development
+GAC’s Minister of International Development leads on policy development, with support from the Deputy Minister of International Development

-With guidance from the Prime Minister’s Office, GAC’s Minister of International Development and La Francophonie, Marie-Claude Bibeau, has the overall lead on development policy, including for education.
-The Deputy Minister of International Development, Diane Jacovella, manages GAC’s development policy units and budget allocation.
+With guidance from the Prime Minister’s Office, Global Affairs Canada’s (GAC) Minister of International Development takes the overall lead on development policy for education.
+The Deputy Minister of International Development manages GAC’s development policy units and budget allocation.
 Within GAC, there are several relevant offices for education development policy.
-The directorate for Global Issues and Development, led by an Assistant Deputy Minister, is key to education policy and funding, and has several offices relevant for education.
-Two important ones are:
+The directorate for Global Issues and Development, led by an Assistant Deputy Minister, is key to education policy and funding and has several offices that work on education.
+Two important divisions are:

-- The Social Development division provides strategic advice on education policy, and other issues related to social development, including through the Education, Child Protection and Gender Equality unit.
+- The Social Development Division, which provides strategic advice on education policy and other issues related to social development, including through the Education, Child Protection, and Gender Equality unit.